Resident Evil (film series): Resident Evil: The Final Chapter (2016)

 Anderson wrote and directed the sixth and final film in the series, subtitled The Final Chapter, which was filmed in 2D and was post-converted to stereoscopic 3D.
 Milla Jovovich reprised her role as Alice, with only Shawn Roberts, Iain Glen and Ali Larter returning from previous entries as Albert Wesker, Dr. Isaacs and Claire Redfield, respectively.
 Continuing from the last film, Anderson expressed his desire for the final film to "come full circle", bringing back characters, themes and the environment of the Hive from the first movie.
 Filming was set to begin in South Africa in August 2014 but was delayed to the summer of 2015 due to Jovovich's pregnancy.
 Principal photography commenced on September 18, 2015, in South Africa.
 It was released on December 23, 2016, in Tokyo and on January 27, 2017, in North America.

-Three weeks after the events in Retribution, humanity is on its last legs after Alice is betrayed by Wesker in Washington D.C.
+Three weeks after the events in Retribution, humanity is on its last legs after Alice is betrayed by Wesker in Washington, D.C.
 Alice encounters the Red Queen, who tells her that she must return to Raccoon City, where the Umbrella Corporation has developed an airborne anti-virus which will kill every organism infected by the T-virus.
 In a race against time, Alice is captured by Dr. Isaacs, who reveals his previous incarnation was a clone.
 Alice escapes and arrives in Raccoon City, where she joins forces with Claire Redfield.
 After holding off Dr. Isaacs' undead army, Alice, Claire and a team of survivors make their way towards the Hive.
 They encounter the Red Queen, who tells them the T-virus was created by James Marcus, the founder of the Umbrella Corporation to save his daughter, Alicia, from an ailment that caused her to age rapidly.
 James was betrayed by his business partner, Dr. Isaacs, and killed by Albert Wesker.
 Dr. Isaacs and the board of the Umbrella Corporation then intended to release the T-virus to cleanse the world, save the rich and powerful with cryogenics in the Hive, and later rebuild it as they desire.
 After confronting Wesker and the real Dr. Isaacs at the bottom of the Hive, Alice learns she is a clone of the still-living Alicia Marcus.
 Alice releases the anti-virus, eliminating all infected by the T-virus.
 She survives, and gains the memories of Alicia Marcus as a reward to reclaim the childhood she never had.
-The series ends with Alice riding a motorcycle, stating that her job isn't finished yet and that it will take several years for the anti-virus to circle the globe.
+The series ends with Alice riding a motorcycle, stating that her job is not finished yet and that it will take several years for the anti-virus to circle the globe.